Oliver-Siren/CCM/salt/Installation instructions.md

 `sudo salt-key -F master`

-here you should see your minions’ keys waiting for you master to accept them
+here you should see your minions’ keys waiting for your master to accept them

 `sudo salt-key -A` to accept all of them